 ___ Always turn pot handles inward when cooking on the stove.
 Use back burners whenever possible.

 ___ Keep the toaster out of the reach of toddlers.

-___ Make certain appliance cords are not dangling, so they cannot be pulled from a counter.
+___ Make certain appliance cords are not dangling, so they can't be pulled from a counter.

 ___ Unplug appliance extension cords when not in use.